NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

 When Cinder volumes are created, the Cinder scheduler selects a resource pool from the available storage pools: see :ref:`storage-pools` for an overview.
-:ref:`Table 4.9, “Behavioral Differences in Cinder Volume Placement”
+:ref:`Table 4.9, “Behavioral Differences in Cinder volume Placement”
 <cinder-theory-table-4.9>` details the behavioral changes in NetApp's
 Cinder drivers when scheduling the provisioning of new Cinder volumes.